 This hotel is located just 5 minutes walking distance from Arc du Triomphe in Paris.
 It was so cool walking around Champ Elysses.
 We loved our vintage place where we enjoyed our suite.
 The style was classic and we spent an amazing and romantic time at Hotel California Champ Elysees.

-There are great deals starting from €60 in Airbnb, close to the city center and even cheaper if you go outside Paris.
-Read below for more options, click here you can get $30 USD off your first booking with AirBnB when you sign up with us!
+Great deals are starting from €60 in Airbnb, close to the city center and even cheaper if you go outside Paris.